CSCI3230U/majorgroupproject-michael-mazzilli-s-team/client/README.md

 # TweetBook Client
 Client for the super popular social media site TweetBook.

+## Setup
+Run `npm install` in this folder to install all dependencies.

 ## Starting
 In the directory of this file, run the following command:
 `npm run serve`